Code of Conduct

 Library of Things Items must be returned to the Main Circulation Desk in person.
 No Library of Things item is to be returned in the book drop at any time.

-All items in the Library of Things can be checked out on a first come first served basis for a period of 2 weeks, no renewals.
+Most items in the Library of Things can be checked for a period of 2 weeks, no renewals.
 The items will be inspected by staff when they are checked out and upon return to ensure that items are not defective, that they are complete, and in working order.
+High-demand items may have shorter loan periods due to their popularity.
+Please note your due date when checking out your item.

 Some items in the Library of Things collection require that the borrower be an adult (over 18), present a library card in good standing (no balance over $10.00), and present valid photo identification.
 These items include, but are not limited to:

-• Wi-Fi hotspots – Hotspots are available to Westborough residents only.
-Patrons must wait 48 hours after returning a hotspot before checking out another hotspot, in order to give others an opportunity to use one.
+• Wi-Fi hotspots – Patrons must wait 48 hours after returning a hotspot before checking out another hotspot, in order to give others an opportunity to use one.
 Overdue hotspots will be deactivated.
-Hotspot checkout limited is 1 hotspot per household at any time.
+Hotspot checkout is limited to 1 hotspot per household at any time.

 LIMITATIONS